 Fifty Shades of French Polynesia Blue

 French Polynesia has been on the list and is at the top of the list since day one.
-For most it is that ultimate destination for a honeymoon, significant anniversary or birthday.
+For most, it is the ultimate destination for a honeymoon, significant anniversary or birthday.

 The thought of swimming in the fifty shades of blue around Bora Bora, getting an education on a Vanilla plantation in Taha'a and trekking the rugged mountains of Mo'orea.
-Emersing in the culture; talking with the islanders; hearing my name in Tahitian (since the letter 'B' does not exist in the language); and wearing a tiare (left or right, depends on who is looking).
-No honeymoon required, simply a two week cruise around the islands on one of Regent Seven Seas Cruise ships.
+Immersing in the culture; talking with the islanders; hearing my name in Tahitian (since the letter 'B' does not exist in the language); and wearing a tiare (left or right, depends on who is looking).
+No honeymoon required, simply a two-week cruise around the islands on Regent Seven Seas Cruise ships.